HIPAA Compliance Essentials for 2026

 - Incident response training for security staff.

-Test training results with reviews and record all completions.
+Test training results with assessments and record all completions.

 Step 5: Monitor and Audit

-Set up ongoing tracking and audits to keep rule-keeping.
+Set up ongoing monitoring and audits to keep compliance.
 They also help you spot new problems early.

 Monitoring and Audit actions:.

-- Regular system access reviews to flag suspicious action.
+- Regular system access assessments to flag suspicious action.

 - Periodic internal audits to check program results.